MythicAerolith/Public_Test/README.md

 <div> element (short for division) container that divides the page into sections

+<section> element is also a container, but it has more meaning semantically unlike the <div> element

 Attributes: content added to the opening tag of an element to provide info, change styling, etc.